skaji/mi6/README.md

     ; you can use Perl6 regular expressions
     ; match = ^ 'xt/'

+    [MetaNoIndex]
+    ; if you do not want to list some files in META6.json as "provides", then ; filename = lib/Should/Not/List/Provides.pm6

 How can I manage depends, build-depends, test-depends?
 ------------------------------------------------------